JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Returns the basis set for the optimal solution in the form ``(cbasis,rbasis)``, where both return values are vectors of symbols.
-The vector ``cbasis`` indexes the columns of the constraint matrix, while ``rbasis`` indexes the slack variables for the rows.
-The entries take value ``:basic`` if the element is basic, ``:lb`` if it is nonbasic at a lower bound, and ``ub`` if it is nonbasic at upper bound.
+The vector ``cbasis`` indexes the columns of the constraint matrix, while ``rbasis`` indexes the rows (values indicate whether the constraint is active at a lower/upper bound).
+The entries take value ``:Basic`` if the element is basic, ``:NonbasicAtLower`` if it is nonbasic at a lower bound, and ``:NonbasicAtUpper`` if it is nonbasic at upper bound.
 Other values may appear, taking solver-specific values.
 Note that this function may not work if the optimization algorithm is not able to provide basis information.

 .. function:: getunboundedray(m::AbstractMathProgModel)